numaproj/numaflow/docs/user-guide/reference/join-vertex.md

 # Joins and Cycles

-Numaflow Pipeline Edges can be defined such that multiple Vertices forward messages to a single vertex.
-This includes:
+Numaflow Pipeline Edges can be defined such that multiple Vertices can forward messages to a single vertex.

-- UDF Map Vertices
-- UDF Reduce Vertices
-- Sink Vertices

 ### Quick Start